felipejoribeiro/this-person-docs/programming/webdev/backend/flask/07_flask_application_structure.md

 The `config` class contains settings that are common to all configurations.
 The different subclasses have specific settings.

 The best practice is to import from environment variables these settings.
+Specially if you are dealling with source control.
+As you will not be able to erase the information after commit.

+The creation, form the beginning of test environments is a must for better future developments, even if you don't pretend to create the infrastructure now.

+## The app directory
+Inside the app directory will be located all the implementation of the application including the `templates` and `static` directories.
+The more important modules are implemented in the same directory as the app too.

+## The importance of an Application factory
+Creating the application and configuring it globally in the file that `gevent` runs is convenient for prototyping, but presents a series of inconveniences being the most important one the lack of flexibility.